Kindergarten through 12th Grade

 Learn the properties of magnets and determine which materials are magnetic.

-Learn how properties differ at the nanoscale and explore the applications of nanotechnology in the real world.
+Explore the applications of nanotechnology in the real world

 - Observing Nano in Nature